eugeneia/awesome-open-source-funding/README.md

  - Extra provisions: do you get access to any additional resources through the program?
 If so, which?
  - Why awesome: why is this specific entity nice to work with?
  - B-level: how much bureaucracy is involved/required to receive the funding?

+ *DISCLAIMER:* the information in this table could possibly, you know, be inaccurate, incomplete, etc.

 | Entity  | Type | Specialization | Residency reqs. | Max. amount | Max. duration | Extra provisions | B-level | Why awesome? |
 | ------- | ---- | -------------- | --------------- | ----------- | ------------- | ---------------- | ------- | ------------ |